leohuang2013/pyannote-audio_overlapped-speech-detection_cpp/README.md

 Convert pyannote-audio's overlapped speech detection pipeline to C++.

-Whole pipeline is splitted into 3 stages,
+Whole pipeline is splitted into 2 stages,
 - segment
-- clustering
+- binarize

 For segment,
 1. export embedding and segmentation model,

-For clustering, convert all python code to C++ code.
+For binarize part, convert all python code to C++ code.

 # Model